 These are the main positions but there's more!
 Here's an image that sums them up perfectly.

-If you'd like to read similar articles to What Do Different Cat Poses Mean, we recommend you browse around our Pets category.
+If you want to read similar articles to What Do Different Cat Poses Mean, we recommend you visit our Pets category.